 Minutes of the onsite Start-Up Meeting will be condensed to a report format and circulated to all attendees of the above named meeting for their perusal and comments.
-The On-site Start-up Meeting report will form part of this EMP.
-If any discrepancies between the start-up report and the EMP arise then the EMP will take precedence until clarification on the discrepancy is clarified.
-If any discrepancies between the EMP and the EA then the EA will take precedence until clarification on the discrepancy is clarified.
+The On-site Start-up Meeting report will form part of this EMPr.
+If any discrepancies between the start-up report and the EMPr arise then the EMPr will take precedence until clarification on the discrepancy is clarified.
+If any discrepancies between the EMPr and the EA then the EMPr and the EA will take precedence until clarification on the discrepancy is clarified.